berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section04 Running the Evaluator.md

 object to pass to `mc-apply`.
-We thus set up a global environment that associates unique objects with the names of the primitive procedures that can appear in the expressions we will be evaluating (for example, we'll bind `+` to the underlying Racket procedure with the same name).
+We thus set up a global environment that associates unique objects with the names of the primitive procedures that can appear in the expressions we will be evaluating (for example, we'll bind `+` to the underlying Scheme procedure with the same name).
 The global environment also includes bindings for the symbols `true` and `false`, so that they can be used as variables in expressions to be evaluated.